Click here to sign in with or

 In fact, the first five students at Howard University were white women, she said.

-Their fathers were trustees of the university and weren’t allowed to get an education anywhere else in D.C.
+Their fathers were trustees of the university and white women weren’t allowed to get an education anywhere else in D.C.
 Their fathers wanted them to get a college education, so they enrolled them at Howard, Jones said.

 “The majority of students at Howard have long-been African American,” she told U.S. TODAY.
 “But it was based on laws that white people created.”